Embedding spaces of split links: Introduction

 \subsection{Outline}

-In Section~\ref{section - separating systems} we define the spaces of interest, introduce separating systems, and prove some combinatorial properties which we need for the computation of the motion group.
-In Section~\ref{section - semi simplicial} we introduce the semi-simplicial space and using semi-simplicial arguments we reduce the proof of Theorem~\ref{abcthm - sep equiv} to a contractibility statement.
+In Section~\ref{section - separating systems} we define the spaces of interest, introduce separating systems, and prove some combinatorial and topological properties which we need for the computation of the motion group.
+In Section~\ref{section - semi simplicial} we introduce the semi-simplicial space and using semi-simplicial arguments we reduce the proof of Theorem~\ref{abcthm - sep equiv} to a contractibility statement, the proof of which we defer to Section~\ref{section - contractible}.
+We study~$\pi_1(\link(L))$ in Section~\ref{section - the fundamental group}.
+We prove Theorem~\ref{abcthm - motion group} and extend our result to the motion group of link configurations in~$S^3$ as opposed to~$\R^3$, proving Corollary~\ref{abccor - motion group S3}.
 Following this in Section~\ref{section - contractible} we prove the contractibility statement using geometric tools.
-Thus we have completed the proof of Theorem~\ref{abcthm - sep equiv}, and in Section~\ref{section - implications for homotopy groups} we discuss the implications of this result for finding representatives of homotopy classes of~$\link(L)$.
-Finally we use our tools to study~$\pi_1(\link(L))$ in Section~\ref{section - the fundamental group}.
-We prove Theorem~\ref{abcthm - motion group} and extend our result to the motion group of link configurations in~$S^3$ as opposed to~$\R^3$, proving Corollary~\ref{abccor - motion group S3}.
+Thus we have completed the proof of Theorem~\ref{abcthm - sep equiv}.
+Finally, in Appendix~\ref{section - implications for homotopy groups} we discuss some further implications of this result for finding representatives of homotopy classes of~$\link(L)$.